Hospital Considers Appeal of Verdict: What About Jakob?

 Our clients are not cases or files on a shelf.
 They are people.
 People who put their trust in a doctor or hospital and had that trust betrayed.
 Their stories are unique.
 Their losses are personal and devastating.
-My role as their attorney is to tell those stories.
+My role as their experienced medical malpractice lawyer in Boston is to tell those stories.

 My hope is that his tragic case will cause a change at that hospital and others.
 That what happened to Jakob will never be permitted to happen to another family.